colinbut/docker-git/README.md

 # Docker Git

-A docker container image for SonarQube
+A docker container image for Git

 To use, just build the docker image